bra1nDump/ai-task-vscode/documents/backlog.md

 - Only provide certain lines as potential starts and finishes for the range

 # Done
+- Add a dedicated activity bar icon for the extension so it has an easy place to access
+  - Add a button to create a new notebook

+- Improve error handling when keys are wrong or limit is reached
+  - getting the next chunk from the stream fails: I anticipate this will be difficult because of using async a troubles
+  - When .next() fails we can either return in err1r to avoid throwing in the fore loop.
+But then we will need to handle the errors in every single for loop iteration.
+  - I think it's a good idea to do this on the top level, where we would communicate the error to the user.
+We can then simply not run the lower level for loops if there is an error.
+    - The upside of passing the stream to the lower level is that we can create local state for these lower level functions.
+For example highlighting a range.
+    - Still what we can do is it transformed the stream to simply terminate once an error during streaming is encountered.
+    - Let's write some tests to see how it would work
+- Currently we handle stream creation airs and airs within the stream separately
+  - This is good because those errors are generally different, and we expect majority of the time the air will happen on stream creation
+  - We still need to handle stream ending correctly or incorrectly, and having separate air handling for that
+  - I'm wondering if we can merge the two together and have a single error handling mechanism for both cases
+    - For example when the stream creation fails, we can return a single item in the stream which would be of type 'failedToStartStream' or something like that
+    - This actually seems hacky, as for example we will not have an aboard controller from the stream, so do we need to create a fake one?
+Merging to failure modes that are different seems like a bad idea

 - If user runs task by hitting play button - add cell programmatically.
 Should be the same experience as if they hit shift enter

 - cleanup old high level document stuff - probably not going back to that ever so lets just kill it.
 Kill everything related to that (keep the abstraction for logging though)